labratzzz/kids_dev/README.md

 # kids_development

-This is my project for for a paticular student that had to write application for preschool children development.
+This is my project for a paticular student that had to write application for preschool children development.
 So I offered him to make a web-application on techonologies that I knew and wanted to do some more things with them.

 - - -